pyexcel-webwares/Flask-Excel/docs/source/index.rst

 Now let's add the following imports first::

-    from flask_sqlalchemy import SQLAlchemy # sql operations import pyexcel.ext.xls # import it to be able to handle xls file format
+    from flask_sqlalchemy import SQLAlchemy # sql operations

 Now configure the database connection.
 Sqllite will be used and **tmp.db** will be used and can be found in your current working directory::